Dumbbell Nebula

-Shape and size

 The Dumbbell Nebula appears shaped like a prolate spheroid and is viewed from our perspective along the plane of its equator.
 In 1992, Moreno-Corral et al. computed that its rate of expansion angularly was, viewed from our distance, no more than 2.3 arcseconds (″) per century.
 From this, an upper limit to the age of 14,600 years may be determined.
 In 1970, Bohuski, Smith, and Weedman found an expansion velocity of 31 km/s.
 Given its semi-minor axis radius of 1.01 ly, this implies that the kinematic age of the nebula is 9,800 years.

-Structure

 Like many nearby planetary nebulae, the Dumbbell contains knots.
 Its central region is marked by a pattern of dark and bright cusped knots and their associated dark tails (see picture).
 The knots vary in appearance from symmetric objects with tails to rather irregular tail-less objects.
 Similarly to the Helix Nebula and the Eskimo Nebula, the heads of the knots have bright cusps which are local photoionization fronts.

-Central star

 The central star, a white dwarf progenitor, is estimated to have a radius which is 0.055±0.02 R_solar (0.13 light seconds) which gives it a size larger than most other known white dwarfs.
 Its mass was estimated in 1999 by Napiwotzki to be 0.56±0.01 M_solar.

 Appearance

-The Dumbbell nebula can be easily seen in binoculars in a dark sky, just above the small constellation of Sagitta.